How to Pack a Weight Loss Surgery Friendly Lunch

 - baked beans and grated cheese.

 If you need snacks over the day, don’t forget to plan ahead to take these too.
 If you don’t have something with you, that vending machine/charity basket/staff room cake can undo all your hard work in planning a great lunch!
+Some ideas to get you started include:

 - 30-40g nuts